kumarvikramgithub/DSA_SELF_STUDY/README.md

   	  - 2.5 for marks less than equal to 60, print below par.

     - Note -> Only change the code in area after - // code here

+  - Is A Number Prime
+    - 1. You've to check whether a given number is prime or not.
+    - 2. Take a number "t" as input representing count of input numbers to be tested.
+    - 3. Take a number "n" as input "t" number of times.
+    - 4. For each input value of n, print "prime" if the number is prime and "not prime" otherwise.